 Challenges of batch processing in pharma manufacturing

-To begin with, in batch processing, it gets difficult to determine whether the plant, resources and employees are being optimized at 100 percent efficiency or not.
-Also, in batch processing, avoiding the costly downtime is a massive challenge.
+To begin with, in batch processing, it gets difficult to determine whether the plant, resources, and employees are being optimized at 100 percent efficiency or not.
+Also, in batch processing, avoiding costly downtime is a massive challenge.

 How an ERP improves batch processing?

-BatchMaster ERP also allows the pharma manufacturers to calculate the yield of a product when a batch is executed, against the planned yield which can be pre-defined.
-The measurement of planned and actual yield as well as costs allows the manufacturers to evaluate, maintain, and maximize the efficiency of the manufacturing process.
+- It also allows the pharma manufacturers to calculate the yield of a product during batch execution—to evaluate, maintain, and maximize the efficiency

 Some other prominent features of BatchMaster’s pharma ERP include batch inspection, support to rework of excess product into WIP, alternate finished goods, or even by-product for resale, multi-level batches,